kward/shlib/README.md

 Files in the `functions` folder provide specific functionality.

+- `shlib_ansi` -- Provides functionality for using ANSI color in screen output.
 - `shlib_random` -- Generates a pseudo-random number the best way it can.
 It is by no means sufficient for security or cyptrography applications.
 - `shlib_relToAbsPath` -- Converts a relative path into an absolute path from the root of the file system.